 Skip to main content

 Make a first WhiteBIT API call — public data with no authentication, then a private request with HMAC-SHA512 signing.
-The guide covers server time, market data, and an authenticated balance read.
+The walkthrough is for developers integrating the v4 REST API for the first time and includes curl and Python examples for each API call.

-WhiteBIT does not offer a public testnet or sandbox environment.
-All API calls in this guide execute against the live API.
-Steps 1 and 2 are read-only public calls — safe to run freely.
-Step 4 reads account balances only — no orders are placed and no funds are moved.
+WhiteBIT does not offer a public testnet or sandbox environment — all API calls in this guide execute against the live API.
+Steps 1 and 2 are read-only public calls, safe to run freely.
+Step 4 only reads account balances — it places no orders and moves no funds.

 Prerequisites